 Diving Coach: Jeanine Oburchay

 In 2012-2013, Jeanine Oburchay enters her seventh season as coach of the Fairfield Prep divers.
 Oburchay has consistently turned out strong divers who place highly in league and state championships.
 Over the past five seasons Prep divers have placed in the top ten at the LL state championships and qualified for the State Open.
-Since taking over at the reigns of the diving program at prep, she has coached 2 All-state and All- American Divers (Tyler Pramer '10, JAke Bowtell '14)
+Since taking over the reins of the diving program at Prep, she has coached 2 All-state and All-American Divers (Tyler Pramer '10, Jake Bowtell '14)

 Oburchay has a wide range of coaching experience.
 In addition to her duties at Prep, she is also the coach of the Weston High School Girls Diving squad.
 Additionally, Oburchay coaches at Next Generation Diving, a USA Diving age group team.
 In 2006 and 2008 Oburchay was named the CIAC Girls High School Diving Coach of the Year.

-A native of Yorktown Heights, New York, Oburchay dove competitively at Yorktown High School and then for four years at Fordham University where she would graduate with a BS in Finance in 1987.
-She would go on to earn an MA in Public Communications from Fordham in 1988 and an MBA from Pace University in 1994.
+A native of Yorktown Heights, New York, Oburchay dove competitively at Yorktown High School and then for four years at Fordham University where she graduated with a BS in Finance in 1987.
+She went on to earn an MA in Public Communications from Fordham in 1988 and an MBA from Pace University in 1994.